-Grandma's old fashioned lemon meringue pie recipes make the best-tasting pies imaginable.
+Grandma's homemade lemon meringue pie recipes make the best-tasting pies imaginable.
 Why?
 Because these tangy lemon pies are topped with a fluffy baked meringue that's so good it simply melts in your mouth.

-Other pies can't match the exceptional taste of these amazing fruit pies crowned with a fluffy homemade meringue.
-I dare you to bake one and see how good it really tastes.
+Other pies can't match the exceptional taste of these amazing fruit pies crowned with their fluffy homemade meringue.
+I dare you to bake one and see how good it really tastes!

 Mom's Recipe Scrapbooks (c.
 1920s)

 Juice of 2 lemons, 2 cups sugar, yolks of 3 eggs, 4 tablespoons flour, piece of butter.
 Stir all together with a little cold water.
 Add 3 cups boiling water and bring to a boil.
 (See Rebecca's Tip.)

 Remove from stove and put in baked crusts.
 This will make 2 pies.
 Then, beat the whites of the 3 eggs to a stiff froth.
 Add sugar and spread meringue on top of pies.

 Lemon Pie Filling: